Thomas Welsh (general): Civil War

 When Confederate General Robert E. Lee launched his invasion of Maryland in September 1862, McClellan's Army of the Potomac (of which IX Corps was part) was sent in chase.
 At the Battle of South Mountain on September 14, Welsh, now in brigade command, engaged the rebels at Fox's Gap.
 His brigade came under heavy fire and suffered severe casualties, but succeeded in driving the Confederates off the ridge and securing a Union victory.

-On September 17, 1862, at the Battle of Antietam, after first being held in reserved (on account of its losses at South Mountain), Welsh's brigade was placed into action in the afternoon after Burnside exhausted his other troops capturing the bridge that now bears his name.
+On September 17, 1862, at the Battle of Antietam, after first being held in reserve (on account of its losses at South Mountain), Welsh's brigade was placed into action in the afternoon after Burnside exhausted his other troops, capturing the bridge that now bears his name.
 Against steady opposition, Welsh's troops advanced a mile, entering the village of Sharpsburg (threatening to cut off the Confederate route of escape across the Potomac) before being called back because they could not be supported.
 This was the furthest Union advance of the battle.
 As it was, the battle ended largely in a stalemate.

-Welsh's performance drew praises from his superiors, and he was promoted to brigadier general of volunteers on November 29, 1862 (confirmed by the Senate on March 13, 1863).
+Welsh's performance drew praise from his superiors, and he was promoted to brigadier general of volunteers on November 29, 1862 (confirmed by the Senate on March 13, 1863).
 He was assigned to command the 1st division of IX Corps, sent west to Kentucky, then south to Mississippi to serve under Maj.
-Gen. Ulysses S. Grant during the Siege of Vicksburg, where he was assigned to guard the exterior of the Union line from attack by Confederate General Joseph E. Johnston.
+Gen. Ulysses S. Grant during the siege of Vicksburg, where he was assigned to guard the exterior of the Union line from attack by Confederate General Joseph E. Johnston.

 Upon the surrender of Vicksburg, he marched with Maj.
-Gen. William T. Sherman to Jackson, Mississippi, and defeated the Confederates at the battle of Jackson.
+Gen. William T. Sherman to Jackson, Mississippi, and defeated the Confederates at the Battle of Jackson.
 Welsh contracted a malarial fever during this campaign, from which he died in Cincinnati, Ohio, on August 14, 1863.
 He was buried in Mount Bethel Cemetery in his native Columbia.